 Since Teen Challenge first opened its doors, tens of thousands of people have come seeking help – and help is what they have found.
 It provides one of the best Christian discipleship training programs available for persons experiencing life controlling problems.

 Appalachian Teen Challenge, Inc. was founded in 1985.
 The initial purpose of the ministry was to make referrals to other Teen Challenge Centers, and to build relationships within the community and surrounding areas.
 God opened many doors in the first few years, and in 1987, the ministry purchased land in Princeton, WV and opened the Training Center.
-Nineteen years after opening the men’s facility in Princeton, God again opened the door to build a center for young adult women and in May of 2008 opened a state of the are female training center on the same campus.
+Nineteen years after opening the men’s facility in Princeton, God again opened the door to build a center for young adult women and in May of 2008 opened a state of the art female training center on the same campus.
 Since then the ministry has grown to house 65 students both male and female.
-After opening a Crisis Center in Roanoke it was transitioning into a residential program for adolescent girls and about the same time we opened the female training center in Princeton we opened Adolescent Center which houses adolescent girls age 12-17.
+About the same time, an Adolescent Center in Fincastle, VA, which houses adolescent girls age 12-17, was opened.

 In 2009 Northern Appalachian Teen Challenge was opened as a crisis/referral center in Clarksburg, West Virginia which is making a tremendous impact on the community.
 In April, 2011 we were able to move into our existing office space in Bridgeport, West Virginia.
 By providing group support counseling, various outreach ministries, and referral for those in need of residential care to one of our training centers, we are witnessing a mighty move of God.
 God has been faithful over the years and He continues to change lives at Teen Challenge.